hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 15. The CloudFormation stack will start to deploy.
 Click the **refresh** button to view progress.
 If you see a red status event, then something went wrong.
 Review the error, correct and try again.
 ![Images/cidazure-setup-cfn-stackprogress](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackprogress.png?width=1000px)

 16. The deployment will run for a few minutes.
-Once deployment is complete, you'll see a *CREATE_COMPLETE* message.
+When it's finished, you'll see a *CREATE_COMPLETE* message.
 ![Images/cidazure-setup-cfn-stackcomplete](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-stackcomplete.png?width=1000px)

 Great job, you've completed the setup!
 Now move onto [Manual Run](#step-2-initial-manual-run)